Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 Reading the price-to-income ratio in cities (2025 snapshot)

 The price-to-income ratio compares a typical home price in a city to a typical annual household income.
-It is commonly interpreted as “how many years of income” it would take to buy a home at the typical price.
+It is commonly read as “how many years of income” it would take to buy a typical home in that city.
 Lower values imply greater affordability; higher values imply that ownership is more disconnected from local earnings.

 Top 100 median